-According to the Petroleum Law and Decree 1/09 of 27 January ("Angolan Petroleum Operations Regulation" or "Decree 1/09"), petroleum operations (i.e., prospecting, exploration, appraisal, development and production of crude oil and natural gas) can only be carried out under a prospecting licence issued by the Ministry of Petroleum (later on renamed as the Ministry for Mineral Resources and Petroleum, hereinafter referred as "MIREMPET"), or pursuant to an oil concession awarded by the Government.
+According to the Petroleum Law and the Petroleum Regulation, petroleum operations (i.e., prospecting, exploration, appraisal, development and production of crude oil and natural gas) can only be carried out under a prospecting licence issued by the MIREMPET, or pursuant to an oil concession awarded by the Government.
 As for the prospecting licence, a domestic or foreign company with the necessary technical and financial capacity may apply to the MIREMPET for the issuance of a three-year prospecting licence (exceptionally extendable) to determine the petroleum potential of a given area.
 The prospecting licence includes geological, geochemical and geophysical research, and the processing, analysis and interpretation of the acquired data, as well as regional studies and mapping, for the purpose of locating oil and natural gas fields.
-The development of exploration and production activities can only be performed by private sector companies if they join up with the National Concessionaire (see question 3.2 above).
+The development of exploration and production activities can only be performed by private sector companies if they join up with the National Concessionaire (please see question 3.2 above).
 These joint activities, undertaken between national or foreign companies of proven competence and technical and financial capacity and the National Concessionaire, are subject to the prior approval of the Government.

-The Concession covers:
+The concession covers:

-- a) An exploration period comprising prospecting, drilling, well-test activities and evaluation. - b) A period for development and production.
-However, the concession may cover just the development and production period and the Government may assign a concession directly to the National Concessionaire should it wish to carry out petroleum operations in a particular area without having to associate with other entities. - c) The framework (provided by Presidential Decree 5/18) for prospection inside certain special areas (in which oil is very likely to be found), in order to promote the discovery of oil within previously agreed concessions.
+- (a) An exploration period comprising prospecting, drilling, well-test activities and evaluation. - (b) A period for development and production.
+However, the concession may cover just the development and production period, and the Government may assign a concession directly to the National Concessionaire should it wish to carry out petroleum operations in a particular area without having to associate with other entities. - (c) The framework (provided by Presidential Legislative Decree 5/18) for prospection inside certain special areas (in which oil is very likely to be found), in order to promote the discovery of oil within previously agreed concessions.